 Julian Dobson is a writer, researcher and commentator with a special interest in how places can work well for everyone.
-He is director of Urban buildings and 'shop local' campaigns to focus on the real issues: how the relationship between people and places is changing, how business is done and who benefits, and how the use and ownership of land affects us all.
+He is director of Urban Pollinators Ltd, a practical research consultancy.

 In this talk, Julian will set out what can be done to revitalise our town and city centres in the internet age.
 How can ordinary people help to make them the sort of places we want and need them to become in the future?
 What challenges will communities face in trying to keep their town and city centres alive, making them not only places to be but places that can offer something for everyone?